 NYCI argues that lowering the voting age to 16 years will generate greater interest in politics at a younger age, promote and widen political participation among young people and bring Ireland in line with other EU countries.

 Rights of expatriates to vote

 There is an ongoing debate on the right of Irish expatriates to vote.
 A Constitutional Convention in 2013 recommended allowing expatriate Irish citizens to vote in presidential elections.
 As a result, the Irish government published a position paper on the issue which promised a constitutional referendum in 2019.
 However, the referendum was postponed.
-A Bill on the right of expatriates to vote in presidential elections was introduced into the Dáil in September 2019.
+A Bill on the right of expatriates to vote in presidential elections was introduced into the lower house of the Irish Parliament (Dáil) in September 2019.

 Climate change is an ongoing debate involving young people, NGOs, networks and the Irish Government.
 The Schools Climate Action Network is a network of students, teachers and their schools in Ireland that calls for urgent action to prevent climate breakdown and ensure a just and sustainable future.
 Thousands of Irish students have taken part in the Schools Strikes for Climate to date.
-The theme of Dáil na nÓg (Youth Parliament) 2019 was Climate Change.
+The theme of Youth Parliament (Dáil na nÓg) 2019 was Climate Change.

 The Youth Climate Justice Fund supports youth-led action on climate justice.
 The aim of the fund is to raise climate justice awareness amongst young people and to empower young people to influence and sustain local, regional and national climate justice change.